fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/08.Lab 8 - Data Manage and Migrations/Lesson.md

 All domain classes must be implemented in DbContext!

-After we built in conventions into classe + domain config files, implemented DbContext with all domain classes, created connection string and made changes in Program.cs file, we can start migrations.
+After we built in conventions into classes + implement domain config files, implemented DbContext with all domain classes, created connection string and made changes in Program.cs file, we can start migrations.

 ## **Exercise 2: Creating Migrations**